v4sj4n/PetExpo/README.md

 # PetExpo FrontEnd

-This is a simple fullstack project for a shop called PetExpo, the site displays info for pets such as dogs, cats and birds, you can contact online or check out the about page if you need other infos :)
+This is a simple frontend project for a shop called PetExpo, the site displays info for pets such as dogs, cats and birds, you can contact online or check out the about page if you need other infos :)

 ## The frontend is done in React it uses other dependencies like: